Pressure grows on France after Champions League CCTV footage deleted

-PARIS, France, Jun 10 – Pressure was growing Friday on French authorities after the surprise revelation CCTV footage from the Stade de France during the Champions League final last month has been deleted, with critics alleging a deliberate cover-up.
+Paris (AFP), Jun 10 – Pressure was growing Friday on French authorities after the surprise revelation that CCTV footage from the Stade de France during the chaotic Champions League final last month has been deleted, with critics alleging a deliberate cover-up.

-The French Football Federation revealed Thursday to a commission at the French Senate the images had been destroyed automatically having not been subject to a warrant from judicial authorities, in line with French law.
+The French Football Federation revealed Thursday to a Senate commission that the images had been destroyed automatically, in line with French law, because they had not been subject to a warrant from judicial authorities.

+The Paris public transport operator RATP also said Friday that its video footage at train and metro stations serving the stadium had been automatically erased since it had not received any order to keep them for inquiries.

-The revelation adds to the controversy after crowd control problems, tear gas and street crime marred the final at Paris’ Stade de France between Liverpool and Real Madrid on May 28.
+The revelations added to the controversy after crowd control problems, tear gas and street crime marred the final at Paris’ Stade de France between Liverpool and Real Madrid on May 28.

-It said the “chain of failures” by French authorities has inflicted “severe damage” on the image of the country.
+The report said the “chain of failures” by French authorities has inflicted “severe damage” on the image of the country as it prepares to host the Olympic Games in 2024.

 Opposition politicians seized on the latest revelations about the CCTV footage to hammer the authorities.

-“It’s called covering your tracks,” far-right National Rally leader Marine Le Pen told BFMTV on Friday.
+“It’s called covering your tracks,” far-right National Rally leader Marine Le Pen told BFM television on Friday.

 “The fact that there is no CCTV footage allows their huge lies to be covered,” Le Pen added, pointing to the initial claim from the French government that fake tickets on an ‘industrial-scale’ caused the pandemonium.